- PhD, Human Nutrition, The Ohio State University - Columbus, Ohio

 - Nonalcoholic fatty liver disease

-Dr. Bruno has published his research findings extensively, and his more than 80 peer-reviewed publications can be viewed here.
+Dr. Bruno’s research has resulted in >100 peer-reviewed publications, which can be found here.
 Select publications from the past 3 years include:

 - J Li, TN Sapper, E Mah, MV Moller, JB Kim,CChitchumroonchokchai, JD McDonald, RS Bruno.
 (2017).Green tea extract treatment reduces NFκB activation in mice with diet-induced nonalcoholic steatohepatitis by lowering TNFR1 and TLR4 expression and ligand availability.
 J Nutr Biochem, 41:34-41.